 On October 5, 2021, the Company's shares of common stock commenced trading on the NYSE under the ticker symbol "CION".
-As approved by shareholders on September 7, 2021 at the Company's final, reconvened 2021 annual meeting of shareholders, the Listing will be staggered such that (i) up to 1/3rd of shares held by all shareholders are available for trading upon Listing, (ii) up to 2/3rd of shares held by all shareholders will be available for trading starting 180 days after Listing, and (iii) all shares will be available for trading starting 270 days after Listing.
-As a result, the Company will eliminate any outstanding fractional shares of its common stock in connection with the Listing, as permitted by the Maryland General Corporation Law, 270 days after Listing.
+As approved by shareholders on September 7, 2021 at the Company's final, reconvened 2021 annual meeting of shareholders, the Listing was staggered such that (i) up to 1/3rd of shares held by all shareholders were available for trading upon Listing, (ii) up to 2/3rd of shares held by all shareholders were available for trading starting 180 days after Listing, or April 4, 2022, and (iii) all shares were available for trading starting 270 days after Listing, or July 5, 2022.
+The Company eliminated all then outstanding fractional shares of its common stock in connection with the Listing, as permitted by the Maryland General Corporation Law, on July 14, 2022.
+On February 26, 2023, the Company's shares of common stock also listed and commenced trading on the TASE under the ticker symbol "CION".